yeule0/porto/README.md

 In addition to the above, Porto implements the following **experimental** JSON-RPC methods:

 > [!NOTE]
-> These JSON-RPC methods intend to be upstreamed as an ERC in the near future.
+> These JSON-RPC methods intend to be upstreamed as an ERC (or deprecated in favor of upcoming/existing ERCs) in the near future.
 They are purposefully minimalistic and intend to be iterated on.

 ### `experimental_connect`